 The term “trigger point” comes with enough contention to make a doctor drop her stethoscope.
 It’s said to be an area of sensitive connective tissue that radiates pain, and while myofascial tissue is prone to painful reactions to repetitive contractions, myofascial tissue isn’t limited to isolated trigger points.
 Aches in these areas are believed to be peripheral nerve pain or spasms.
 Diagnosis based on trigger point science is sketchy, so it’s important that any widespread pain be assessed under the banner of musculoskeletal medicine.

 The Problem of Pain and Diagnosis

 Trigger points are traditionally linked to fibromyalgia, a poorly understood disorder with no solid diagnostic tests.
-It’s possible that this kind of chronic pain is the result of a quirky nervous system that deals with pain signals differently.
+It’s possible that this kind of Complex Regional Pain Syndrome is the result of a quirky nervous system that deals with pain signals differently.
 Since it often coexists with depression, it’s critical that effective therapies be found.
 This can only be done if your physicians take a broader look at your symptoms and all their potential causes.

 Myofascial pain syndrome is said to describe chronic, aching, generalized pain—a description that could be used to describe arthritis, early M.S., repetitive strain, and any number of other disorders.
 Trigger points are thus not adequate diagnostic or treatment tools on their own.
 Your doctor will use them to identify referred pain patterns after other conditions have been thoroughly tested for.
 Pain Stop Clinics will comb through your symptoms and ensure you receive the most efficient treatment for your unique problem.